galaxie500/blog/_posts/2021-08-10-airbnb-timeserie-eda.md

 ---
 layout: post
-title:  "Monitoring Airbnb reviews over COVID-19 with folium HeatMapWithTime plugin"
+title:  "Monitoring Airbnb reviews over COVID-19 with folium HeatMapWithTime"
-description: Maybe you're familar with a heatmap, what about adding the timestamp on it?
+description: Maybe you're familar with a heatmap, what about adding timestamp on it?
 tags: EDA data-visulization tutorial time-series pandas folium plotly
 usemathjax: true
 ---